Residual Corrective Diffusion Modeling for Km-scale Atmospheric Downscaling: Generative downscaling: Corrector diffusion model

-To sidestep these challenges, we propose to decompose the generation into two stages: The first stage predicts the conditional mean using (UNet) regression, and the second stage learns a generative diffusion model on the residuals, inspired by the common practice in fluid dynamics to decompose a flow into its mean and perturbation \cite{pope2000turbulent}.
-Following this ansatz, we decompose the fine-resolution forecast as
+To sidestep these challenges, we decompose the generation into two steps (Fig. \ref{fig:CorrDiff_diagram}).
+The first step predicts the conditional mean using (UNet) regression (see also \ref{sec:architecture-description} and \ref{fig:UNet} for details), and the second step learns a correction using a diffusion model as follows:

-In this decomposition the regression mean (${\boldsymbol \mu}$) matches the first-moment of the data distribution.
-As a result the residual (${\boldsymbol r}$) becomes approximately zero mean that leads to a significantly smaller variance for the residual distribution, namely ${\rm var}(\boldsymbol{r}) \ll {\rm var}({\boldsymbol x})$, when the forecast has large variations (see section 7.3 for the proof).
-Hence, learning the distribution $p(\boldsymbol{r} | \boldsymbol{y})$ becomes easier for the generative diffusion model.
-The details are described in section~\ref{sec:methods} and the outline is depicted in Fig.~\ref{fig:resdiff_diagram}.

-In the next section we examine the key results of using this model for atmospheric downscaling.